Jason Wening: Early life and Paralympic career

 Wening continued his triumph in the Paralympic Games in 2000 when he broke his own world record the same day.
 As co-captain of the team, he set a new world record during the 400-meter freestyle qualifying swim which he later beat to win a gold medal.
 His gold medal winning time was 4:42.97, beating his earlier record by three seconds.
 This also continued his streak as record holder to the 400-meter freestyle which he had held since 1991.

-Career
+Post-Paralympics

 After retiring from Para-athletics, Wening completed his Prosthetics and Orthotics training at Northwestern University.
 He joined Scheck and Siress as an orthotist and received the Orthotic and Prosthetic Education and Research Foundation's Small Grant Award for his paper Effects of Two Different AFOs on the Gait of Acute Hemiplegic CVA Subjects.
 In 2012, he was elected a Fellow of the American Academy of Orthotists and Prosthetists and later promoted to Scheck and Siress's laboratory manager.
 In 2018, Wening was named a shareholder of the company.
+Jason is now a part of Hangar Clinic a much larger company after Scheck and Siress was bought recently for 50 million dollars.